OctoPrint/octoprint.org/download/index.md

   * [The MagPi issue #36](https://www.raspberrypi.org/magpi/issues/36/) contains a "Getting Started" guide on pages 50-51.
 You can find an excerpt [here](/assets/download/MagPi36_OctoPrint.pdf) (MagPi License: [CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/3.0/)).
+  * For customizing OctoPi, take a look at [CustoPiZer](https://github.com/OctoPrint/CustoPiZer).
-  * Scripts to build (and customize) the image yourself can be found in [OctoPi's Github repository](https://github.com/guysoft/OctoPi).
+  * Scripts to build the image yourself can be found in [OctoPi's Github repository](https://github.com/guysoft/OctoPi).

 ----